Update: New Jersey Supreme Court Establishes MCL for Stryker LFIT Lawsuits

 The Product Liability & Defective Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Stryker hip lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Stryker Hip Class Action Lawsuit Evaluation: Again, if you or a loved one was injured by a Stryker hip replacement, you should contact our law firm immediately.
-You may be entitled to compensation by joining a Stryker hip class action lawsuit or by filing a Stryker hip lawsuit, and we can help.
+You may be entitled to compensation by filing a lawsuit, and we can help.